iitsigor/SekiroHKS/README.md

 This repo adds variables to the `env(` and `act(` values in order to provide more info to the end user as to what goes on in the script.

 ## Information
-Unlike other fromsoft titles, Sekiro's player hks is split into 4 files.
+Unlike other FromSoft titles, Sekiro's player hks is split into 4 files.
 - `c0000.hks` - most of the code here uses `env(` and `act(`.
 Stores essential commands which get used across other hks files as well.
 - `c0000_define.hks` - stores defined values, debug print functions, as well as a couple other things.
 - `c0000_transition.hks` - generally used for firing hks events during a set state or active variable (can be "Style", HKB (Havok Behavior), Speffect, or other).